Hackerspace-Castellon/web-hackcs/src/content/en/agenda/dia-del-diseno-creatividad-y-tecnologia-2023.md

 ---
-title: "Design, Creativity, and Technology Day 2023"
+title: Design, Creativity, and Technology Day 2023
-description: "On Thursday, September 28th, 2023, in the ESTCE hall, the 6th edition of the Design, Creativity, and Technology Day of the ESTCE will take place.
-You can participate in various activities offered by the UJI associations and enter a raffle."
+description: On Thursday, September 28th, 2023, in the ESTCE hall, the 6th edition of the Design, Creativity, and Technology Day of the ESTCE will take place.
+You can participate in various activities offered by the UJI associations and enter a raffle.
-pubDate: "2023-09-04"
+pubDate: 2023-09-04
-categories:
+categories: agenda
-  - "agenda"
 ---

 ### DESIGN, CREATIVITY, AND TECHNOLOGY DAY 2023